Oregon Zoo's position on plastic pollution

 - In 2018, more than 10,000 tons of Oregon's recycling was dumped into landfills, in part due to contamination from non-recyclable plastics.

-- As consumers become more aware of the problem, they can increase their demand for alternatives to plastic, and in turn, help drive business innovation in new product design and materials.
+- As consumers become more aware of the problem, they can increase demand for alternatives to single-use plastic, such as reusable packaging, containers and utensils.
+In turn, they can help drive business innovation in new product design and materials.
+In 2018, the Oregon Zoo eliminated all single-use plastic water bottles and straws as the first step of a plastics reduction plan.

-- Actions at stores: Skip produce bags altogether or bring reusable alternatives.
-Avoid choosing or purchasing plastic packaging in the first place, especially #3 (PVC) and #7 (polycarbonate or mixed resins).
+- At stores: Consider skipping produce bags altogether.
+Avoid choosing or purchasing plastic packaging whenever possible.
 Give preference to glass, metal, and paper.

-- Actions at restaurants: Select restaurants that use washable plates, cups, and utensils.
+- At restaurants: Select restaurants that use washable plates, cups, and utensils.
 Ask stores and restaurants to switch to "upon request" policies and to find alternatives, and recognize them when they do.
-Bring a reusable container for your take-out and leftovers.
+Bring a reusable container for your leftovers.

-- Actions outdoors: Practice "Leave no Trace" camping and outdoor recreation.
+- Outdoors: Practice "Leave no Trace" camping and outdoor recreation.
 Pack out any trash (plastic and otherwise) you bring into a natural area.